 Accounts receivable and prepaid and other current assets are financial assets with carrying values that approximate fair value due to their short term nature.
 Short-term accounts payable, receipts in advance and deferred revenue, short-term bank loans and other short term liabilities are financial liabilities with carrying values that approximate fair value due to their short term nature.
 The rates of interest under loan agreements with lending banks were determined based on the prevailing interest rates in the market.
-The Company classifies the valuation techniques that use these inputs as Level 2 of fair value measurements of short-term bank loans.
-The Company estimated fair values of other short-term receivables and payables using the discounted cash flow method.
-The Company classifies the valuation technique as Level 3 of fair value measurement, as it uses estimated cash flow input which is unobservable in the market.
+The Company classifies the valuation techniques that use these inputs as Level 2 of fair value measurements.